Home Security Systems: Your Options for 2024

 The Pros

-• It can be a major time saver – All you need to do is set up the appointment for the installer to come by your house and get everything installed.
-You won’t need to spend hours toiling over what goes where, getting everything drilled and screwed in, and then realizing it doesn’t work right and you have to troubleshoot to find where you went wrong, and then having to redo it all again.
+• It can be a major time saver – Unless your home security IQ is especially high, DIY installation can take a good bit of time.
+The more high-tech your system, the more time.
+It’s not just about unboxing, running lines, and connecting equipment to hubs and smart devices either.
+You have to know exactly where to place your equipment if you want to actually improve your home’s security.
+With professional installation, you don’t have to spend hours toiling over what goes where, getting everything drilled and screwed in, then realizing it doesn’t work right and you have to troubleshoot to find where you went wrong, and then having to redo it all again.
 The professional knows exactly how to set up the system.

 • It will have a professional appearance – The professional will install everything flawlessly, so that all the cameras, sensors, and the control panel are level and properly secured.
 DIY installations can get sloppy if not done properly.